1platform/onebe/docs/README.md

 If you find bugs while using our framework, please file an issue in [Github](https://github.com/spark-development/onebe/issues).

-Also, if you manage to solve some of the issues, please create a Pull Request with the changes.
+Also, if you manage to solve some issues, please create a Pull Request with the changes.

 While this package is the framework base, we created an additional project with a [base project](https://github.com/spark-development/onebe-project) that you can use as the starter for your